torvalds/linux/Documentation/admin-guide/nfs/nfs-rdma.rst

   Testing has been performed using several Mellanox-based IB cards, the Ammasso AMS1100 iWARP adapter, and the Chelsio cxgb3 iWARP adapter.

-- Install a Linux distribution and tools
+- Install a GNU/Linux distribution and tools

-  The first kernel release to contain both the NFS/RDMA client and server was Linux 2.6.25  Therefore, a distribution compatible with this and subsequent Linux kernel release should be installed.
+  The first kernel release to contain both the NFS/RDMA client and server was GNU/Linux 2.6.25  Therefore, a distribution compatible with this and subsequent GNU/Linux kernel release should be installed.

   The procedures described in this document have been tested with distributions from Red Hat's Fedora Project (http://fedora.redhat.com/).